What Is SBR Rubber?

 Styrene butadiene rubber (SBR) is one of the cheaper synthetic general purpose elastomers that is sometimes used as a substitute for natural rubber.
 The addition of styrene lowers the price and contributes to the good wear and bonding properties.
 Styrene also improves the strength, abrasion resistance, and blend properties of polybutadiene.

 The fatigue resistance and low temperature properties of SBR are usually inferior to natural rubber, whereas its heat-aging properties and abrasion resistance are better.
 Like natural rubber, SBR is vulnerable to thermal and oxidative degradation due to the presence of double bonds in the polydiene backbone.
 Degradation generally occurs through cross-linking, which leads to an increase in stiffness (embrittlement).
-SBR also has poor chemical resistance, that is, its solvent resistance and weathering properties are inferior to most other elastomers.
+SBR also has poor chemical resistance which means its solvent resistance and weathering properties are inferior to most other elastomers.

 What is SBR rubber typically used for?